uf-hobi-informatics-lab/ClinicalTransformerNER/README.md

 : 18 19 19 20 O
 18 20 22 22 24 B-age

-For test purposes, you do not need to assign a real BIO labels for each word, you can just simple assign "O" to all of them.
+For test purposes, you do not need to assign a real BIO label for each word, you can just simple assign "O" to all of them.
 It will not influence the prediction results since the predictions will be converted to brat/BioC, and you need to use those for evaluation.